 You may leave the minimum and/or maximum values empty - and Mapsly will determine them automatically based on data in your records.

-In case of a fixed color, you can pick this color.
-In both cases, you may later override the color for individual territories in each territory's properties.
+In the case of a fixed color, you can pick this color.
+In both cases, you may later override the color for individual territories in each property.

 Compound territory visualization

-This setting affects only territories created by merging multiple geo-library regions (like zip codes), and specifies whether to display those component regions inside the territory or not.
+This setting affects only territories created by merging multiple geo-library regions (like zip codes) and specifies whether to display those component regions inside the territory.
 If you pick to show component areas, you can also specify whether you'd like their names (zip codes) to be shown as well or not:

 Territory name template

-Idicate what your territory names will look like by entering of static text (that will appear in the same way in the names of all territories) and insering data field values by clicking Insert tag on the right:
+Indicate what your territory names will look like by entering static text (that will appear in the same way in the names of all territories) and insering data field values by clicking Insert tag on the right: